Debit Card FAQs

 - You may begin, modify, or stop your direct deposit transfer at any time.

-- Direct deposit transfer may also be referred to as a funds transfer.
+- Direct deposit transfers may also be referred to as a funds transfer.

 After you receive and activate your card, contact Bank of America either online or by phone, 1-866-692-9374 (voice), or TTY 1-866-656-5913.

 You will need the following to set up a direct deposit transfer:

 - An EDD Debit CardSM issued in your name.

 - A valid e-mail account.

 - Your routing and account numbers for the account you want to transfer the money to.

 No. You do not need a checking or savings account with Bank of America or any other financial institution to receive your benefit payments on the EDD Debit CardSM.

 Bank of America does not share information about card accounts or transactions with third party agencies for privacy reasons.
 As a normal practice, the EDD will only have access to information related to the amount of benefits deposited to your EDD Debit CardSM and the date those deposits are made.
-The exception to this practice is when unemployment and disability insurance fraud is suspected and being investigated.
+The exception to this practice is when UI and State Disability Insurance fraud is suspected and being investigated.
 In this case, transaction information will be made available to EDD investigators as part of the investigative process and could lead to disqualification of benefits with additional penalties and criminal prosecution.

 No. The EDD Debit CardSM is not associated with a credit line and will not show up on your credit report.
 Your EDD Debit CardSM allows you to access your benefit payment funds from your EDD Debit CardSM account.

 Check out the Bank of America EDD Debit CardSM website for additional information about the debit card, current debit card services, and for information about new debit card services from Bank of America.